Interested in seeing where your fellow MSIH classmates are now?

 Katherine (Kate) Horan, M.D., fulfilled her lifelong dream and joined Doctors Without Borders after completing her residency.
-Over the past two years, she has served as the managing physician in a malaria and malnutrition ward in rural Chad, the director of a refugee camp hospital in South Sudan, and a technical adviser for a 300-bed pediatric hospital in Mali.
+During that time, she has served as the managing physician in a malaria and malnutrition ward in rural Chad, the director of a refugee camp hospital in South Sudan, and a technical adviser for a 300-bed pediatric hospital in Mali.

 Class of 2011

-Previously, Dr. Bussell was a Fogarty Global Health Fellow, National Institutes of Health, and was placed at the National Center for HIV/AIDS in Beijing, China.
+Dr. Bussell completed a Fogarty Global Health Fellowship, National Institutes of Health, and was placed at the National Center for HIV/AIDS in Beijing, China.
 During his fellowship, Dr. Bussell explored Hepatitis C and HIV co-infection and screening for fibrosis and Hepatitis C treatment eligibility, as well as liver disease.

 Dr. Bussell produced publications that examined health disparities in HIV care and treatment, long-term outcomes of antiretroviral therapy in an adult HIV program, as well as the global burden of pulmonary hypertension in sickle cell disease.